nithyaramakrishnan/data-shield/manage.md

 7. Edit any advanced settings that you might want to change.

+8. Add any certificate using the **Certificate configuration** section.
+A converted application can request a certificate from the {{site.data.keyword.datashield_short}} when your application is started.
+The certificates are signed by the {{site.data.keyword.datashield_short}} Certificate Authority, which issues certificates only to enclaves presenting a valid attestation.

-8. Click **Create new application**.
+9. Click **Create new application**.
 The application is deployed and added to your whitelist.
 You can approve the build request in the **tasks** tab.

 ### Editing an app
 {: #em-app-edit}